Tarryn Thomas: AFL career

-Legal issues
+Legal issues and AFL suspension

-In 2023, Thomas was charged with threatening to distribute an intimate image.
-The charge was Thomas' second over the 2022-23 AFL off-season, after he was previously caught driving while his license was suspended.
+In 2023, Thomas was charged with threatening to distribute an intimate image; he was later stood down by the club; he was offered a diversion programme, and Thomas was ordered to pay $1,000 to charity.
+The charge was Thomas's second over the 2022–23 AFL off-season after he was previously caught driving while his licence was suspended.
+Additionally, in a now-deleted Instagram video posted by Thomas, he appeared to have his feet up on a Mercedes dashboard while driving.